sebastian-morales-developer/phone-mapping/README.md

 Basic flow:

 1. Open a project in the viewer.
-2. Click `Set Reference Scale`.
+2. Click `Set Reference Scale`, or click one of the orthophotos.
-3. Select an orthophoto.
+3. Select any orthophoto that contains a known real-world reference.
-4. Draw a measurement line over a known real-world reference, for example a door height.
+4. Draw a measurement line between two known points, such as the top and bottom of a front door, garage door, entry door, wall segment, or any reference dimension that was measured in the real world.
 5. Enter the real measurement in meters.
 6. Save the reference scale.